 - Savings garners little to no interest

-- Details of policy may vary widely depending on insurance company that is used
+- Details of policy may vary widely depending on the insurance company that is used

-Basically, you are better off with other types of insurance policies or investing some of your money into savings accounts, stocks or other means to earn a higher interest.
+Basically, you are better off with other insurance policies or investing some of your money into savings accounts, stocks, or other means to earn a higher interest.